 The average golfer doesn't spend nearly enough time working on their putting stroke.
 The Putting Alignment Mirror is a great tool to use indoors, especially when working on stroke technique.
 With the ability to see where your eyes are over the ball, you can ensure your setup is consistent.
 The lines on the mirror running down your target line will help you ensure you are hitting the center of your putter head.

 Having a mirror to practice your swing in is one of the most underutilized training aids on the market.
-That's because it isn't necessarily advertised or marketed as a What we feel in our swing and what actually happens are frequently vastly different. nt.
+That's because it isn't necessarily advertised or marketed as a What we feel in our swing and what actually happens are frequently vastly different.

-Upon review in the mirror, you might feel like your golf club is parallel at the top of your swing and realize it is actually quite "John Daly-esque."
+After reviewing in the mirror, you might feel like your golf club is parallel at the top of your swing and realize it is actually quite "John Daly-esque."
 Having not seen your swing in the mirror, you might never have realized it.

 Improving your golf game doesn't have to be as far-fetched as you think.
 Not having access to an outdoor practice facility or driving range doesn't mean you can't get better.
 There are plenty of things you can work on and training aids to use while practicing indoors to help you shave those last few strokes off your handicap.
 Hopefully, a few of our golf tips will have you getting to the next level of your game sooner rather than later.